vlen4114/Intel-Unnati-Industrial-Training-2024/README.md

 ---

-**Note**: This project leverages the capabilities of Intel® OpenVINO™ and transformer-based models to deliver an efficient and scalable solution for symptom-based disease prediction.
+**Note**: This project leverages the capabilities of transformer-based models to deliver an efficient and scalable solution for symptom-based disease prediction.